clydeshaffer/unityutils/README.md

 # unityutils
-General utility scripts for use with the Unity engine
+Mutually independent scripts for general utility purposes in the Unity game engine